-NAR recommends adding a section to the 2017 NFIP reauthorization bill that would define affordability, and streamline/target mitigation options to pre-FIRM property owners facing unaffordable flood insurance.
+NAR recommends adding a section to the 2017 NFIP reauthorization bill that would streamline and target mitigation options to pre-FIRM property owners facing unaffordable flood insurance.
+In the interim, FEMA requires some direction and resources in order to collect the LiDAR data needed to inform development of the bill's mitigation section.
 Providing property owners at risk with the ability to help themselves is a win-win not only for the owners who becomes able to mitigate and keep rates affordable but also for taxpayers, who would spend less on future claims for mitigated properties.
-In the interim, FEMA requires additional direction and resources to collect the elevation data needed to develop the bill's mitigation and affordability section.
-NAR believes that using Light Detection and Ranging or LiDAR technology (like radar but with laser pulses from airplanes), which is at the core of North Carolina's superior flood mapping program would provide FEMA with the data it needs in order to assess the future affordability of NFIP rates.

-• Cross Subsidization in the NFIP - NAR commissioned a study of NFIP insurance rates that was conducted by the Milliman Company in 2015.10 The study looked at NFIP rates in five counties with relatively high flood risk from different regions of the country - Pinellas, FL; Harris, TX; Ocean, NJ; Merced, CA; and Hancock, OH -- and compared them with the way a private insurance company would price the risk.
+• Cross Subsidization in the NFIP - NAR commissioned a study of NFIP insurance rates that was conducted by the Milliman Company in 2015.
+The study looked at NFIP rates in five counties with relatively high flood risk from different regions of the country - Pinellas, FL; Harris, TX; Ocean, NJ; Merced, CA; and Hancock, OH -- and compared them with the way a private insurance company would price the risk.
 The study shows many property owners are overcharged potentially by thousands of dollars under NFIP.
 Essentially, the federal program has only one rate table to charge risk-based premiums rates across the U.S. It is based on the national average flood risk to a typical property in a flood zone.
-As a result, two property owners facing different risks can pay the same rate.
-While there are additional rate tables for pre-FIRM properties as well as low risk properties, those tables don't even include elevation as a risk factor; thus, some low risk properties actually pay more than high risk properties when accounting for elevation.
+As a result, two property owners facing different risks could pay the same rate.
+While there are additional rate tables for pre-FIRM properties as well as low risk properties, those tables don't even include elevation as a risk factor; thus, some low risk properties actually pay more than high risk properties.
 Moving toward more granular data and property specific hazard assessments, along with creating additional rate tables, would help to increase fairness in NFIP's rating structure.
 This in turn would encourage greater voluntary participation and help improve the program's solvency.